Spreading Models in Banach Space Theory: Other approaches

-It is interesting that the extended definition includes the strong $k$-order spreading models as follows. \begin{prop} Let $X$ be a Banach space and $k\in\nn$.
-Then every block strong $k$-order spreading model is also a $k$-order spreading model.
-Moreover if all strong $l$-order spreading models are reflexive, for every $1\leq l<k$, then all strong $k$-order spreading models are $k$-order ones. \end{prop} This proposition enable us to answer the aforementioned problem by showing the following more general.
+It is interesting that the class of $k$-spreading models includes the most of the $k$-iterated ones as the following describes. \begin{prop} Let $X$ be a Banach space and $k\in\nn$.
+Then every block $k$-iterated spreading model is also a $k$-spreading model.
+Moreover if for every $1\leq l<k$, all $l$-iterated spreading models are reflexive then all $k$-iterated spreading models are $k$-spreading models. \end{prop} This proposition enable us to answer the aforementioned problem by showing the following more general result.
 There exists a reflexive Banach space $X$ such that no $\ell^p$, $1\leq p<\infty$, or $c_0$ is embedded into $E=\overline{<(e_n)_{n}>}$, where $(e_n)_{n}$ is a spreading model of any order of $X$.

-We also provide an example showing that the strong $k$-order spreading models do not coincide with the $k$-order ones.
+Let us point out that the $k$-iterated spreading models of $c_0$ generate $c_0$.
+On the other hand, as we have mentioned before, the class of spreading models of order two of $c_0$ includes a large variety of spreading sequences.
+Therefore the $2$-iterated spreading models of $c_0$ is a proper subclass of $\mathcal{SM}_2(c_2)$.
+Furthermore for every $k\geq2$, we shall provide an example of a reflexive space such that the $l$-spreading models properly include the $l$-iterated spreading models, for all $l\geq k$.